Infantino has gambled: “Fifa” will soon be called “EA Sports FC” – Economy

 This was the lure for casual gamers, for whom “FIFA” became a playground the way ball fields are for real soccer players.
 Around this time, the corporation improved the gameplay to such an extent that “FIFA” became a variant for professional gamers and was thus used at video game events.
 The third aspect: pop culture references – so if a video popped up on social media of amateur soccer players performing an insane cheer like “Dead Fish,” it was soon in the video game (and later at the US Open because of Medvedev).

-EA Sports has a virtual monopoly on soccer simulations, and the company knows how to market this; via collectible picture-like “Player Packs,” for example, through which players can improve their teams.
-Or by creating beyond soccer, as other video games like “Fortnite” or “Roblox” do.
+EA Sports has a virtual monopoly on soccer simulations, and the company knows how to market this; via collectible picture-like “Player Packs,” for example, through which players can their teams.
+Or by creating worlds beyond soccer, as other video games like “Fortnite” or “Roblox” do.
 So the game itself is unlikely to change much, as the past few years have shown: small improvements, often cosmetic or in gameplay – and people still buy.

 Fifa has been trying to monetize digital transformation for years, with rather mixed success.
 Gareth Sutcliffe, video game expert at Enders Analysis, succinctly summarizes what just happened: “EA will continue to step on the gas.
 They have the technical resources, they have the intellectual property on a fantastic game, they have opportunities to market.
 Fifa has: the name – and otherwise?”
 Admittedly, this is also a statement about a fundamental problem for the world governing body.